 It's date usually coincides with Loi Krathong which all of Thailand celebrates using floating lights on water.
 In Northern Thailand Yi Peng, which is celebrated alongside Loi Krathong, is different in that lights are placed into sky lanterns which float up into the air.

 Loi Krathong still happens in Chiang Mai but the actual Loi Krathong floating lanterns on water event usually happens the day/night after Yi Peng.

-Alongside the floating light ceremonies there are also parades, fireworks, displays of colorful lanterns and cultural highlights involving the Lanna.
+Alongside the floating light ceremonies there are also parades, fireworks, displays of colorful lanterns and cultural highlights involving the Lanna )indigenous people of Chiang Mai).
 As Chiang Mai was the former capital of the Lanna Kingdom it holds the largest Yi Peng Festival.

 Yi Peng translated from Lanna is "Yi" meaning "2nd" and "Peng" meaning "month".

 Yi Peng is held on the full moon of the 2nd month of the Lanna calendar.
 Though the exact dates change yearly it's usually held in mid to late November.

 Sky Lanterns (Khom loi / Khom Loy / Khom Fai) when released are said to end a person’s bad luck or misfortune.
 Especially if it disappears from view before the fire goes out.

 Please note that the fame Mae Jo University Lantern Release no longer occurs due to airlines complaining about air obstructions.
 Today, there are several paid events that occur in Chiang Mai with lantern releases up to 3,000.
 There are however many local evens where local people gather to release lanterns including a large one in Chiang Mai city center.
 Keep in mind Loi Krathong in Chiang Mai is not banned and go's ahead every year and that is usually when the sky lantern release (Yi Peng) takes place.